JeffreyRobertLynch/JeffreyRobertLynch/README.md

 **Highlights:**
 - **Academic Excellence Award Recipient - Software 2: Advanced Java Concepts:** “Overall, the student's project submission is excellent in that it is an example of quality in work, considering the provided requirements.
 The backend is informative and organized, while the frontend is easy to use and functional.
 Excellent job!”
 - **Full-Stack Software Engineering:** Full CRUD (Create, Read, Update, Delete), MCV + DAO, mySQL integration.
-- **Dynamic Localization:** All Time Zones and 15 Languages via keys and language bundles.
+- **Dynamic Localization:** All time zones and 15 Languages via keys and language bundles.
 - **Automated Reporting:** Integrtion of prepared SQL statements with Java functions.
 - **Object Oriented Programming:** Classes for data access objects and reports.